 Ms. Cooley received her Bachelor of Arts in Political Science from UCLA and her Juris Doctor from Southwestern University School of Law.

-Ms. Cooley has authored multiple articles for the Los Angeles Daily Journal on probate-related topics and has been a speaker and consultant to radio and television stations concerning the guardianship of O. J. Simpson’s children.
+Ms. Cooley has authored multiple articles for the Los Angeles Daily Journal on probate-related topics and has been a speaker and consultant to radio and television stations including issues concerning the guardianship of O. J. Simpson’s children.
 She also has been a consultant to the California Continuing Education of the Bar (CEB) on guardianship and conservatorship practice and a featured speaker on trust, estate and litigation matters.

 Ms. Cooley participates in equestrian polo, is a published atrophotographer and classical musican.